eftakhairul/ubuntu-mean-box/README.md

 M.E.A.N Stack Vagrant Box
 =========

 A standard M.E.A.N stack vagrant box based on Ubuntu 14.04 LTS 64 bit.
-It has pre-installed nginx, nodejs, npm and some other utilites libraries.
+It has pre-installed nginx, nodejs, npm and some other utilites.

 How Download and Install Vagrant